 - Samonids Recreation Park – nice park, where you can watch locals relaxing after work.

-There are many more places to see, check them in the post about places to see in Bukhara.
+There are many more places to see, check them in the post about things to do in Bukhara.

 Where to stay in Bukhara: